University of New Hampshire School of Law: Hybrid JD Program

 In 2019, UNH Franklin Pierce School of Law welcomed its first Hybrid JD class.
 Students in the Hybrid program earn their JD in three and a half years and complete their classes through a mix of in-person and remote instruction.
-Hybrid students come to the school for an intensive immersion program over the course of one weekend every month.
+Hybrid students come to the school for an intensive immersion programs four times per calendar year for a total of fourteen immersion sessions during the program.
 The Hybrid program focuses on Intellectual Property ("IP"), Technology, and Information Law.
 Hybrid students are typically already full-time professionals in the IP, technology, or privacy spheres.
 The Hybrid JD program is ABA-approved and is the first Hybrid JD program with a focus in IP.

 Daniel Webster Scholar Honors Program

 In 2005, the New Hampshire Supreme Court launched an alternative bar licensing process at the UNH School of Law.
 The Daniel Webster Scholar Honors Program, a collaboration of the Court, the law school, the New Hampshire Board of Bar Examiners, and the New Hampshire Bar Association, is an intensive practice-based honors program that encompasses the last two years of law school.
 Students apply to the program during the spring of their 1L (first) year.
-Enrollment in the program is limited to 20 students per class year.
+Enrollment in the program is limited to 24 students per class year.
 Once accepted to the program, students go through a rigorous program of clinical experiences under the supervision of judges, lawyers, and bar examiners, and compile a portfolio of work.
 Graduates of the program must pass the Multistate Professional Responsibility Examination (MPRE) and meet character and fitness requirements to be admitted to the New Hampshire bar, but are exempt from taking the state's bar examination.
 Daniel Webster Scholar graduates may still qualify to sit for the bar examination in any other U.S. jurisdiction.
 The first class of Webster Scholars graduated in 2008.

-Exchange programs

-In February 2011, UNH Law entered into an exchange agreement with Shanghai Jiao Tong University, KoGuan Law School, allowing students from each institution to enroll abroad for a semester.
-Classes in both countries are taught in English, and credits will transfer to the student's home school.
-The school holds several summer programs in the law that are open to students from other schools, including the China Intellectual Property Summer Institute in cooperation with Tsinghua University Law School in Beijing; the eLaw Summer Institute in collaboration with the University College Cork Faculty of Law in Cork, Ireland; the Intellectual Property Summer Institute, hosted at New Hampshire Law's main campus; and the Advanced Topics in International Criminal Law and Justice Seminar in Washington, D.C.

 Clinics

-There are five clinics where student attorneys, mentored by an experienced and licensed attorney, assist low-income people with their legal matters.
 The New Hampshire Supreme Court allows second- and third-year law students to appear in court with a bar-licensed mentor.
-The clinical programs include work in Civil Practice, Criminal Practice, Immigration Law, Intellectual Property & Transaction, and International Technology Transfer.
+The clinical programs include work in Criminal Practice, Intellectual Property & Transaction, and International Technology Transfer.